- Do you need to export different Outlook emails directly on Excel? Here you will find out how.

 3. Use a Microsoft Outlook Add-in

-You can use Add-ins for Microsoft Outlook to make mail to excel conversion far more easier.
+You can use Add-ins for Microsoft Outlook to make mail to excel conversion far easier.

 These programs usually have a wizard-like guide that needs following, and you will be done in no time.

-One such example is Kutools for Microsoft Outlook, and it will allow you to perform the same process in just 2 or 3 steps.
+One such example is Kutools for Microsoft Outlook, which will allow you to perform the same process in just 2 or 3 steps.

 By following any of the tips mentioned above, you will be able to make use of any spreadsheet you may receive via email efficiently.